blackletum/CKF3Alpha/README.md

 # Chicken Fortress 3

-Chicken Fortress 3 is a Half-Life mod that ported the Team Fortress 2 to GoldSRC engine.
-Currently in alpha version.
+This is an edited version of Chicken Fortress 3.

-Please check [ModDB Page](https://www.moddb.com/mods/chicken-fortress-3) for more info!
+Please check [ModDB Page](https://www.moddb.com/mods/chicken-fortress-3) for the original mod.

 ## Installation